 No one has favorited this theater yet

 Designed by Dundee architect Charles Edward in 1855 and originally a Corn Exchange.
-It opened as a cinema in 1912, named the Olympia Picture Palace.
+It opened as a cinema on 8th July 1912, named the Olympia Picture Palace.
 The proscenium was 27 feet wide.

 In the 1930’s it had been re-named Olympia Theatre and it closed as a cinema in 1959.
 Since January 2001 it has been known as the Corn Exchange, one of the J.D.
 Wetherspoon chain of pubs.